 When you’re in the final year of your law degree, having dedicated thousands of hours to studying, exams, coursework and training, you might finally start feeling that your life as a lawyer is about to begin.
 And it is!
 At Leo Cussen your professional career begins with Practical Legal Training, where you’ll put your legal knowledge into action.

 Australia is renowned for its university law courses, so it’s no surprise that its postgraduate training courses are also stellar.
 Once your law degree has been completed, it’s time to close the textbooks.
 Your final period of study is a compulsory but also exciting stage, known at Practical Legal Training or PLT.

-At Leo Cussen, PLT can be studied either in fulltime or part-time mode, lasting for 24 or 45 weeks respectively, including placement.
-Graduates study 12 topics, focusing on skills, core practice areas and values, as well as a number of electives on a specific topic.
-A work placement is then undertaken at the end of the course in a legal workplace such as a law firm or community legal centre, to further enhance your skills.
+At Leo Cussen, PLT can be studied either in fulltime or part-time mode, lasting for 24 or 45 weeks respectively, including PLT placement.
+Law graduates study 12 topics, focusing on skills, core practice areas and values, as well as a number of electives on a specific topic.
+A legal work placement is then undertaken at the end of the PLT course in a legal workplace such as a law firm or community legal centre, to further enhance your skills.
 Upon completion of PLT, graduates will be awarded with a Graduate Diploma of Legal Practice.